Gambling Hansel: Story

-Meanwhile St. Peter and the Lord were waiting, and as he was so long in coming, they set out to meet him.
-When Gambling Hansel came, however, he pretended that the money had fallen into the gutter, and kept raking about in it all the while to find it, but our Lord already knew that he had lost it in play.
-St. Peter again gave him three groschen, and now he did not allow himself to be led away once more, but fetched them the loaf.
+Meanwhile St. Peter and the Lord were waiting, and as he was so long in returning, they set out to meet him.
+When Gambling Hansel came, however, he pretended that the money had fallen into the gutter, and kept raking about in it to pretend to look for it, but the Lord knew what he had done.
+St. Peter again gave him three groschen, and this time fetched them the loaf.
 Our Lord then inquired if he had no wine, and he said, "Alack, sir, the casks are all empty!"
 But the Lord said he was to go down into the cellar, for the best wine was still there.
 For a long time he would not believe this, but at length he said, "Well, I will go down, but I know that there is none there."
-When he turned the tap, however, lo and behold, the best of wine ran out!
+When he turned the tap, however, the best of wine ran out.
 So he took it to them, and the two passed the night there.
-Early next day our Lord told Gambling Hansel that he might beg three favours.
-The Lord expected that he would ask to go to Heaven; but Gambling Hansel asked for a pack of cards with which he could win everything, for dice with which he would win everything, and for a tree whereon every kind of fruit would grow, and from which no one who had climbed up, could descend until he bade him do so.
+Early the next day, the Lord told Gambling Hansel that he might beg three favours.
+The Lord expected that he would ask to go to Heaven, but Gambling Hansel asked for a pack of cards with which he would always win, for dice with which he would always win, and for a tree whereon every kind of fruit would grow, and from which no one who had climbed up, could descend until he bade him do so.
 The Lord gave him all that he had asked, and departed with St. Peter.

-And now Gambling Hansel at once set about gambling in real earnest, and before long he had gained half the world.
-Upon this St. Peter said to the Lord, "Lord, this thing must not go on, he will win, and thou lose, the whole world.
+Gambling Hansel at once set about gambling in earnest, and before long he had won half the world.
+St. Peter said to the Lord, "Lord, this thing must not go on, he will win, and thou lose, the whole world.
 We must send Death to him."
-When Death appeared, Gambling Hansel had just seated himself at the gaming table, and Death said, "Hansel, come out a while."
+Death said, "Hansel, come out a while."
 But Gambling Hansel said, "Just wait a little until the game is done, and in the meantime get up into that tree out there, and gather a little fruit that we may have something to munch on our way."
-Thereupon Death climbed up, but when he wanted to come down again, he could not, and Gambling Hansel left him up there for seven years, during which time no one died.
+Death climbed up, but when he wanted to come down again, he could not, and Gambling Hansel left him up there for seven years, during which time no one died.